 I’ve been to the wilderness enough times that I seem to own a summer home there.
 Except it’s more of a Sahara shack.
 It’s definitely not a prestigious home.
 Why?
 Because no amount of living in the wilderness is comfortable; I don’t plan on staying any longer than is absolutely necessary.

-In the natural, the wilderness is a bleak place deficient of the resources to provide the basic needs of life, rendering one into a state of desolation.
+In the natural, the wilderness is a bleak place deficient in the resources to provide the basic needs of life, rendering one into a state of desolation.
 The dreariness creeps in emotionally…and spiritually.

 My goal is to determine why I’m there, let God have His way, and then make a rapid exit.

-How to Respond Like Jesus Did in the Wilderness
+How to Respond As Jesus Did in the Wilderness